YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 Enumeration: active, gather more information.

 DOS:
-- Slowloris: tries to keep many connections to the target web server open and hold them open as long as possible
+- Slowloris: tries to keep many connections to the target web server open and hold them open as long as possible. most likely successful
 - HTTP GET/POST (HTTP Flood):
 - Spoofed Session Flood.  contains multiple SYN and multiple ACK packets along with one or more RST or FIN
 - IP fragmentation scan/attack.
 Fragmentation is associated with IP; whereas Segmentation is associated with TCP.